10 Best YouTube Channels for Learning Intermediate Spanish

 Whatever inspires you, follow that direction.
 It will help you connect with the language and see the material you’re learning in a different way.

-3. Use YouTube Videos in Spanish to clarify, engage, and change up your learning.
+3. Use YouTube Videos in Spanish to clarify and vary your learning.

 Once you’ve got a solid language learning system, here are some great times to add engaging YouTube videos in Spanish into the mix.